MrMadguy64/Engine/README.md

 1) 640x200x60x1C
 2) 640x350x60x1, Flip is supported
 3) 320x200x60x2C
-4) 320x200x60x4E, Flip and TripleBufferFlip are supported
+4) 4E, Dynamic, 320x200..640x350
-5) 640x200x60x4E, Flip and TripleBufferFlip are supported
+5) 4T, Dynamic, 80x25..160x350, if enough video memory

-6) 640x350x60x4E, Flip is supported
+Horizontal resolutions 320 and 640 are supported with divisors 1, 2, 4.
+Vertical resoutions 200 and 350 are supported with divisors 1..14 for EGA/MDA and 1..8 for CGA (up to 32 can be supported, but it's pointless, plus EGA/CGA/MDA font has 14/8/14 pixels height).
+Values are rounded up to closest integers.

 VGA.drv
 1) 1, Dynamic, 160x22..720x480